-Integrated transport relates to integration in the transport environment, namely across road and rail modes, as well as the integration of public transport with the urban fabric so that it becomes a catalyst for safe and functional communities.
+Integrated transport relates to integration in the transport environment, namely across road and rail modes (including the possible investigation of an alternative rail system), as well as the integration of public transport with the urban fabric so that it becomes a catalyst for safe and functional communities.

-In the past five years, the City developed and approved its Integrated Public Transport Network (IPTN).
+Within our constitutional role as the transport authority for the metro, the City has developed and maintained its Integrated Public Transport Network (IPTN).
 The IPTN forms the basis for integrated transport planning, infrastructure, systems, operations, and public transport industry transition interventions.
+This includes the development, with relevant role players, of a Transport Freight Strategy.

 It is also critical for transport interventions to be coupled with urban development interventions.

 Transportation essentially represents the operating cost of the city.
 The more efficient the city, the lower the transportation costs for the City and its residents.